 The school becomes a source of pride and acts as a catalyst for change throughout the entire community.

-As of May 2016, Building Tomorrow has opened 32 fully operational schools in rural East Africa, providing enough learning space for over 10,000 students and counting.
-But we’d never stop there, which is why there are nine schools currently under construction, and we expect to break ground on our 50th school by the end of 2016.
+As of May 2018, Building Tomorrow has opened 62 fully operational schools in Uganda, providing enough learning space for over 20,000 students and counting.
+Through our Thriving Schools Program, we have enrolled over 24,000 formerly out-of-school children back in school.
+Altogether, through both our Building Tomorrow Primary Schools and our Thriving Schools Program, Building Tomorrow serves over 101,000 students each and every day.
 We continue to push towards completing our Educate51k plan as part of the Clinton Global Initiative, a five year, $12 million plan to provide a safe, local, permanent, quality and supportive learning environment for an additional 50,980 children across Uganda.
+And everyday we work to achieve our vision of a world where every child has access to an inclusive, quality education.

-One hundred percent of what you donate will be combined with other funds to build safe, permanent and local schools in rural East Africa.
+One hundred percent of what you donate will be combined with other funds to ensure all children access an inclusive, quality education.